Define a container

 Typically you will only need to use 4 instructions - FROM, RUN and ADD or COPY:-

-CMD this command provides defaults for an executing container.
+• CMD this command provides defaults for an executing container.
 This command will be run when the container starts up on your device, whereas RUN commands will be executed on our build servers.
-In a balena application, this is typically used to execute a start script or entrypoint for the users application.
+In a balena service, this is typically used to execute a start script or entrypoint for the user's service.
 CMD should always be the last command in your Dockerfile.
 The only processes that will run inside the container are the CMD command and all processes that it spawns.

 For details on other instructions, consult the official Dockerfile documentation.